HL7/bulk-data/input/pagecontent/export.md

 <a name="manifest-link"></a>

 - When the `allowPartialManifests` kickoff parameter is `true`, the manifest MAY include a `link` array with a single object containing a `relation` field with a value of `next`, and a `url` field pointing to the location of another manifest.
-All fields in the linked manifest SHALL be populated with the same values as the manifest with the link, apart from the `output`, `deleted`, and `link` arrays.
+All fields in the linked manifest SHALL be populated with the same values as the manifest with the link, apart from the `output`, `deleted`, `error`, and `link` arrays.
 - If the export has failed or a transient error has occurred, a Data Provider MAY return an error in response to a request for the `next` link, as described in the [Error Status](#response---error-status) section above.
 For non-transient errors, a Data Consumer MAY process resources that have already been retrieved before re-running the export job or MAY discard them.

 Example manifest, `organizeOutputBy` kickoff parameter is not populated: